 Benefits of Using a Water Softener

-It’s inexpensive to run a water softener.
+It’s inexpensive to use a water softener.
 It needs less than $3 in electricity year-round.2

 Soft water can make cleaning take less time, help your appliances last longer and help you avoid plumbing clogs.